trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 <figcaption>

 _The artificial body for the study skin is made from wood wool and wire and measured against the dimensions of the bird’s body.
-(Image: Filippo Bertoni/MfN.
+(Photo: Filippo Bertoni/MfN.
 All rights reserved.)_

 </figcaption>